0x1d00ffff/tokenpool/README.md

    would not work well if going that slow.
  - If vardiff is not used, disable updateVariableDifficultyPeriod task.
 Alternatively just re-enable vardiff.
+ - cleanRedisData should be a periodic task.
+It removes extra entries from redis lists that would otherwise grow unbounded.
+Test/trace code to figure out why it is not configured as a periodic task.
+ - The first version of this code only used a single eth wallet for mints and payouts, so parts of the code can be simplified.
+For example getTransactionStatistics can be simplified along with the logic at the beginning of broadcastQueuedMintTransactions.
+ - Every share is validated at least twice.
+See TODO at the top of handlePeerShareSubmit

 ## FORMATTING
  - run `npm run format`